 In market with rising interest rates, it’s important for business owners to recognize they can actually lower their cost of funds by improving their credit.
 At American Capital Group, one of our core values is to support our customers however we can, which includes educating them on best business practices.

-We have consulted with many of our higher risk clients and helped them secure significantly better options by taking these steps to improve their credit risk profile.
+We have consulted with many of our higher risk clients and by taking these steps to improve their credit risk profile, they have secured significantly better options.

 1. Always pay on time.